 Under the Global Research Settlement, communications between the Investment Banking Division and GIR persons engaged in equity research and portfolio strategy research (“GIR Persons”) are generally restricted and permitted communications between the Investment Banking Division and GIR Persons may only take place in the presence of a “chaperone” from the firm’s Compliance Department.

 3. Relationship with Global Markets Division:

 GIR analysts are permitted physical access to the firm’s trading floor and sales and marketing groups but are not seated with sales and trading desks.

 D. Analyst Personal Views

-Analysts are required to certify in each research report that i) the views expressed in the report accurately reflect their personal views about any and all of the investments or issuers to which the report relates, and ii) no part of the analyst's remuneration was, is or will be, directly or indirectly, related to the specific recommendations or views expressed in the report.
+Analysts are required to certify in each research report that i) the views expressed in the report accurately reflect their personal views about the subject company or companies and its or their securities, and ii) no part of the analyst’s remuneration was, is or will be, directly or indirectly, related to the specific recommendations or views expressed in the report.

 E. Limiting the Extent of our Analyst Involvement in Activities Other Than the Preparation of Research